Tallahassee Fire Department: Training

-The TFD had a training facility at 2964 Municipal Way in the closed Dale Mabry Army Airfield, The Florida Department of Environmental Protection performed a site reconnaissance and site assessment in June 2019.
+The Tallahassee Fire Department operates a training facility on Municipal Way in the western part of the city, located on the long-closed Dale Mabry Army Airfield.
+The Florida Department of Environmental Protection performed a site reconnaissance and site assessment in June 2019.
 Lab results indicated high levels of PFOA and PFOS.
 In March 2020 the Florida Department of Health sampled nine potable wells around the training area and one was found to exceed Health Advisory Levels.
-Bottled water was offered to the affected private well owner until a safe water supply is restored.
-The solution could be well restoration, a filter or connecting the resident to a public water system.